 These are my favorite events in the LA area that highlight Norwegian or Scandinavian culture.
 At almost all, children’s activities and delicious food are present so they make great family excursions.

-- Scandinavian Film Festival, Writers Guild Theater, Beverly Hills
+Scandinavian Film Festival LA, Writers Guild Theater, Beverly Hills

 This is a yearly showcase of films from Norway, Sweden, Denmark, Finland, and Iceland and their Baltic neighbors.
 It screens not only current films submitted by Nordic countries to the Academy for consideration in the “Best Foreign Language Film” category, but also other Nordic feature films, short movies, and documentaries.
-The 2017 festival takes place over two weekends, January 14 & 15 as well as January 21 & 22.
-For a look at what’s being offered this year, check out Scandinavian Film Festival 2017: A Preview.
+The 2018 festival will take place over two weekends, January 6 & 7 and January 20 & 21.
+For a preview of this year’s schedule, check out Scandinavian Film Festival LA 2018: A Preview.

-- 17th of May Celebration at the Norwegian Seamen’s Church, San Pedro
+17th of May Celebration at Norwegian Seamen’s Church, San Pedro

 This is a true Norwegian 17th of May celebration that happens on May 17 at the church.
 There’s a parade around the neighborhood, traditional Norwegian food (pølser, rundstykker, brus, bløtkaker, marsipankaker, og kaffe), songs and speeches, and of course, games and ice cream for the kids.

 This celebration is usually held the Sunday closest to May 17.
-It includes a parade with a marching band; foods such as hot dogs, hamburgers, Solo, and ice cream for sale; stalls with Norwegian goods; and games for the kids.
+It includes a parade around the soccer field; foods such as hot dogs, hamburgers, Solo, and ice cream for sale; stalls with Norwegian goods; and games for the kids.
 Read about my latest visit to the Nansen Field festivities here.

-- Christmas Bazaar at the Norwegian Seamen’s Church, San Pedro
+Norwegian Christmas Fair at Norwegian Seamen’s Church, San Pedro

-The third weekend in November is the Norwegian Christmas Bazaar at the Norwegian Seamen’s Church.
+The third weekend in November is always the Norwegian Christmas Fair, or Julebasar, at the Norwegian Seamen’s Church (November 17-19, 2017).
 Christmas decorations, music, candles, and the smell of freshly baked goods set the mood as you wander the booths filled with Scandinavian goods of all kinds.
 There are raffle drawings with wonderful prizes, traditional foods served in the church’s cafe, and baked goods for sale in the church’s bakery.
-Read about my latest visit to the Christmas Bazaar here.
+Read about my latest visit to the Christmas Fair here.